amberhe613/Cyelp/README.md

 4. jQuery

 ## Application Functions
-1. Postting name, photos, description and etc. about resturants
+1. Post name, photos, description and etc. about resturants.
-2. Giving commits to resturants and edit them
+2. Leave reviews about resturants and edit comments whenever they need.
-3. Ratting resturants
+3. Rate resturants.
-4. Authorizing with facebook account or google account
+4. Login with facebook account or google account.